brootaylor/brootaylor-v3/src/_content/pages/reading.md

 dateShow: true # Show the date in the header for this page
 date: 2022-10-22T13:17:27.631Z
-updated: 2025-01-25T15:08:27.631Z
+updated: 2025-02-15T15:44:27.631Z

 location:
-  locality: Crawley
+  locality: Home
   country_name: UK

 eleventyExcludeFromCollections: false
 ---

 Because I've never kept a list of my reads, I've ended up creating a bit of a challenge for myself that's for sure.
-Trying to recall books I've read and enjoyed feels like a bit of a daunting task but I'm keen to at least make a stab at it.
+Trying to recall books I've read (*and enjoyed*) feels like a bit of a daunting task but I'm keen to at least make a stab at it.

 ---